Join us in Tokyo and Online for AGen2023!

 Dr Sarah Louisa Birchley, Toyo Gakuen University, Japan

-Professor Johannes Moenius, University of Redlands, USA
+Professor Johannes Moenius, University of Redlands, United States

 Professor Anshuman Khare, Athabasca University, Canada